Connects: Fox to Manley Hot Springs, AK

 Miles from Fairbanks (F) shown.

-F 21.6 Access to Lower Chatanika River State Recreation Site at Olnes Pond (1 mile via side road); fishing, camping.
+F 21.6 Access to Lower Chatanika River State Recreation Site at Olnes Pond, 1 mile via side road (pictured at right); fishing, camping.

 F 22 Chatanika River bridge.